This is a guest post by Patrick Sweet, P.Eng., MBA, PMP, CSEP

 Engineering leaders can subscribe to Pat’s free Engineering Leadership Weekly newsletter to learn more valuable engineering leadership and management tools and techniques, get access to special events, and much more.

-We would love to hear any questions you might have or stories you might share about the power of a personal brand for engineering managers.
+We would love to hear any questions you might have or stories you might share about skills you have learned from entrepreneurs.

 Please leave your comments, feedback or questions in the section below.